CaoGiaHieu-dev/flutter_localization_mapper/README.md

 Define shell-scripts

-This will write the required imports to the app-localization generated file given the relative file path, annotate with `LocalizationMapperAnnotation` and finally generate a part-file (mapper) for app-localization translation keys.
+This will write the required imports to the app-localization generated file given the relative file path, annotate with `LocalizationMapperAnnotation` and finally generate a part-file (mapper and extension) for app-localization translation keys.

-Note: `replace_string.sh` script is currently limited to writing imports and annotations to a specific line number (which should be accounted for when supplying parameters in the `generate_localization.sh` script) but a better approach would be a script to search for the beginning of the generated `app-localization` class and add imports and annotation above the class.
 ```sh
 ../scripts/replace_string.sh